jacksonfoster4/uniform-me/README.md

 I set out to solve that.
 I created this app as a way to accurately track  everything involved in the uniform pipeline such as inventory, managing requests, tracking employees, and providing pertinent info about uniform usage.
 Additionally, by hosting this as a web app, it enables other employees to easily access it and it becomes a more robust solution for the company.

-Some the issues we faced include
+Some of the issues we faced include

  - Tracking the inventory of uniforms
  - Tracking the usage of uniforms